North Gower

 North Gower (/ɡɔːr/) is a small village in eastern Ontario, originally part of North Gower Township, now part of the city of Ottawa.
 Surrounding communities include Richmond, Kemptville, Kars and Manotick.
 Public high school students in this area go to South Carleton High School in Richmond.
+Elementary school students go to Marlborough Public School in North Gower.

 The village took its name from Admiral John Leveson-Gower, Lord of the Admiralty from 1783 to 1789.

 History

 By 1866, North Gower was a post village of the township of North Gower 6 miles from Osgoode Station, on the Ottawa and Prescott Railway, and 22 miles from Ottawa.
 It was situated on Stevens Creek.
 The village contained four general stores, two wagon shops, five boot and shoe shops, and other mechanical trades.
 There were three churches, the Church of England, Rev. Mr. Merritt, rector; the Wesleyan Methodist, Rev. W m.
 M. Pattyson, minister; and the Canada Presbyterian Church, Rev. Wm: Lochead minister.
 There was a school, with an average attendance of forty-eight pupils.
 The 5th Division Courts were held here.

 In 2001, North Gower was amalgamated into Ottawa along with the remainder of Carleton County.